Best Resveratrol Supplement

 ProHealth’s powdered resveratrol is micronized, which shrinks and standardizes the size of the resveratrol molecules.
 This ensures great absorption and improved bioavailability in studies of numerous micronized substances, including resveratrol.
 That’s a double-edged sword, though, as improved bioavailability combined with a high dose may increase the chances of adverse reactions.

-The company’s recommended resveratrol dose dose in both capsule and powder form is 1,000mg.
+The company’s recommended resveratrol dose in both capsule and powder form is 1,000mg.
 That’s right up against the limit where we’ve seen mild adverse events kick in in some studies.
 Fortunately, that dose comes from two capsules, so you can take just one to reduce the odds of a reaction and titrate up if you feel fine, especially since the capsules aren’t micronized.

 For the powder, we recommend starting at 250mg or 300mg and titrating up to 500mg after that.
 You can continue titrating up to the 1,000mg dose if you like, but your chances of encountering minor side effects may increase significantly.